juliarobe/juliarobe.github.io/projects/GalaxyMorphology&Evolution.md

     Mobs_g[key] = g_mobs
 ```

-After doing a similar calculation for the magnitudes of the g-band and r-bands in the restframe, I'm finally ready to calculate the K-correction values:
+After doing a similar calculation for the magnitudes of the g-band and r-bands in the restframe, I'm finally ready to calculate the K-correction values.

+### Calculating K-correction values for the r-band and g-band:
 ```
 # Create dictionaries to store the differences in magnitudes
 K_r = {}